ReDI-School/intro-java/lesson4/decision_exercises.md

 Look at the program above, which is a part of the program we used to introduce programming in the first lesson to find the height of the tallest person in our group.
-Change the codeblock above so that the user will be asked for the height of the next person.
+Change the codeblock above so that the user is asked for the height of the next person.

 Hint: use the `Scanner` to get user input.